History Files

 Nimrod? / Nebrod?

-The Biblical Nimrod is credited in Genesis as having a kingdom which includes Babel (Babylon), and Erech, and Accad (Akkad), and Calneh (identity uncertain), in the land of Shinar (Sumer).
-The Book of Jubilees mentions the name in its Greek form, Nebrod, as being the father of Azurad, the wife of Eber and mother of Peleg.
-This account would therefore make him an ancestor of the Israelite leader, Terah, who, six generations later, departs from Ur around c.1752 BC.
-As Terah can be dated approximately, so too can Nimrod.
+The Book of Jubilees mentions the name in its Greek form, Nebrod, as being the father of Azurad, who marries one Eber to become the mother of Peleg, great-great-grandfather of the Israelite leader, Terah who, six generations later, departs from Ur around 1752 BC.
+As Terah can be dated approximately, so too can the fictional Nimrod.

 Nimrod's imperial ventures (and name) as described in Genesis may be based on the conquests of the Assyrian king Tukulti-Ninurta I (1244-1207 BC).
 It is Nimrod who is claimed as the would-be builder of a great tower in Babylon, the 'Tower of Babel'.
 The story is used to explain the existence of many different and sometimes non-mutually-comprehensible languages in the ancient world.

-Although records are sketchy and imprecise, the Amorites of Babylon seem to emerge approximately a century after the collapse of Sumer when Sumuabum frees the city from the domination of nearby Kazallu.
 The first five rulers of Babylon (sometimes called Akkad, which is the region in which it is located), ensure its survival, but at first they acquire little territory outside that which they already possess - a few towns in the surrounding land.

 c.1897 - 1883 BC

-Su-abu / Suum-abum / Sumuabum
+Su-abu / Suum-abum / Sumu-abum

 Freed Babylon from the rule of Kazallu.

 The first Babylonian king starts out as a minor Amorite leader who seizes the town from Kazallu and declares its independence.
-He begins his reign with the construction of a great city wall, which is still unfinished at his death, after he is driven into exile in Der by Manana of Kish.
+Sumu-abum begins his reign with the construction of a great city wall, which is still unfinished at his death, after he is driven into exile in Der by Manana of Kish.

 Ancient Babylon